cambridge-cares/TheWorldAvatar/web/twa-vis-platform/uploads/README.md

   - `landing`: REQUIRED.
 Displays landing page if enabled
   - `map`: REQUIRED.
 Displays map visualisation if enabled
   - `help`: REQUIRED.
 Displays help page if enabled
-- `external`: optional configuration for adding external redirect links to the landing page.
+- `links`: optional configuration for adding or updating redirect links on the landing page.
+This configuration can overwrite the defaults for the map, dashboard, and help modules.
 It requires an `ARRAY` of the following JSON format:
-  - `url`: REQUIRED. url of the external link.
+  - `url`: REQUIRED.
+The url is either targeted at either an external or internal link.
+For internal link usage, please input `map`, `dashboard`, and `help` accordingly.
-  - `title`: Thumbnail title on landing page.
+  - `title`: REQUIRED.
+Thumbnail title on landing page.
+Optional for only internal links, which defaults to the default if not set.
-  - `caption`: Thumbnail caption on landing page.
+  - `caption`: REQUIRED.
+Thumbnail caption on landing page.
+Optional for only internal links, which defaults to the default if not set.
-  - `icon`: Thumbnail icon on landing page.
+  - `icon`: REQUIRED.
+Thumbnail icon on landing page.
+Optional for only internal links, which defaults to the default if not set.
 - `resources`: optional configuration for additional resources.
 They follow the following format
   - `resourceName`: indicates the type of resource required - dashboard, scenario
     - `url`: REQUIRED. url of the resource